Residence in Denmark for Union citizens and EEA nationals

 If a foreigner is both a Union citizen/an EEA national and a national of a Nordic country, the rules concerning Nordic nationals normally apply.
 It is possible to apply under the rules applicable to Union citizens/EEA nationals if these rules are more favourable for the applicant or if the applicant insists on applying specific rules.
-Please contact your local Regional State Administration for guidance.
+Please contact The State Administration for guidance.

 Residence in Denmark – how long?

 Union citizens/EEA nationals may stay freely in Denmark for up to three months.
 If Union citizens/EEA nationals are seeking employment during their stay, they may stay in Denmark for up to six months or even a longer period as long as it can be documented that the Union citizen/the EEA national is still seeking employment and has a genuine opportunity of employment.

 A registration certificate (for Union citizens/EEA nationals) or a residence card (for third-country nationals) is required for a stay in Denmark for more than three months.
 However, Union citizens/EEA nationals who are seeking employment are not to apply for a registration certificate.
 As opposed to a residence permit issued under the provisions of the Danish Aliens Act, a registration certificate or residence card is merely a proof of the rights already conferred on a Union citizen/an EEA national under the EU rules on free movement.

 If an entry prohibition for Denmark has been issued against a Union citizen/an EEA national, s/he must have a visa to enter Denmark.
 A foreigner may have been issued with an entry prohibition if s/he has been expelled from Denmark once, for example on the basis of unlawful residence or crime.

 If you have a right of residence in Denmark under the EU rules and need to move abroad